Political Corruption

 See, for his derelictions, the president is menaced face to face by the common people,

-Those that look carelessly in the faces of presidents and governors, nonchalant, as to say, Who are you?
+Those that look carelessly in the faces of presidents and governors, nonchalant, as to say, All you are doing and saying is dangled mirages,

 It is a trifle, they will more than arrive there every one, and still pass on.